SimplyWine/bookkeep-api/source/index.html.md

 In addition returns processed on the summary date are also included so finding financial transactions that were money returned will then surface the retur order depending on the system.

+### Grouping of summaries

+There are 2 ways we group summaries.
+- Currency
+- Channel

 ## Sales Tax Node
 ```javascript
   {